 - 63% of students rated Chapter 7 Directing as the highest-effort chapter, ahead of Chapter 2 Principles of Management at 57% and Chapter 10 Marketing at 49%.
 The breadth of Directing (supervision, motivation, leadership, communication - four sub-topics in one chapter) explains the gap.

 - Most-skipped chapter: Chapter 10 Consumer Protection (skipped by ~24% of students despite carrying 6 marks).
-Toppers flagged this as the easiest 6-mark reclaim because the Consumer Protection Act 2019 hierarchy is memorisable in a single sitting.
+Toppers called this the easiest 6 marks to get back.
+You can memorise the Consumer Protection Act 2019 hierarchy in one sitting.

-- Toppers reported that adding the framework name (4 Ps, Fayol's 14, Taylor's principles, three-tier redressal) at the top of every long-answer question added 3-5 marks on the 80-mark theory paper - CBSE markers award framework-recognition marks separately from the explanation.
+- Toppers said that adding the framework name (4 Ps, Fayol's 14, Taylor's principles, three-tier redressal) at the top of every long answer added 3-5 marks on the 80-mark theory paper.
+CBSE markers give framework-recognition marks separately from the explanation.

-- The average Class 12 Business Studies student spent 42 hours across the 11 chapters of the syllabus to finish the NCERT back-exercise once, with Chapter 7 (Directing) and Chapter 11 (Marketing) eating the most time per question.
+- The average Class 12 Business Studies student spent 42 hours to finish the NCERT back-exercise once across all 11 chapters.
+Chapter 7 (Directing) and Chapter 11 (Marketing) took the most time per question.

 Also Check: Related Class 12 Resources